-In his dissertation, Purnell introduces as Marjorie Leeds (White) and Dr. Robert Palmer (Black), as the real catalysts.
-They start the group as part of the Woolworth's protests in 1960 in Brooklyn.
+In his dissertation Purnell introduced Marjorie Leeds (White) and Dr. Robert Palmer (Black) as the real catalysts.
+They started the group as part of the Woolworth's protests in 1960 in Brooklyn.
 Working with Tom Roberts from New York CORE, these two formed the first demonstration line against Woolworth's in Brooklyn.

 Dr. Palmer was the first chairman and the first meetings were held at his house and a local YMCA.
 Ben Brown (Black) was his vice chair.